prisma/prisma/docs/tutorial.md

 1. Install the Prisma 2 CLI
 1. Use the `init` command to set up a new project
-1. Migrate your database schema using the `lift` subcommand
+1. Migrate your database schema using the `lift` subcommands
 1. Generate Photon.js, a type-safe database client for JavaScript and TypeScript
 1. Use the `dev` command for development
 1. Explore Photon's relation API

 We will start from scratch and use **TypeScript** with a **PostgreSQL** database in this tutorial.
 You can set up your PostgreSQL database [locally](https://www.robinwieruch.de/postgres-sql-macos-setup/) or using a hosting provider such as [Heroku](https://elements.heroku.com/addons/heroku-postgresql) or [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
+The PostgreSQL database used in this tutorial is hosted on Heroku.

-> **Note**: If you don't want to set up a PostgreSQL database, you can still follow along by choosing SQLite in the beginning.
+> **Note**: If you don't want to set up a PostgreSQL database, you can still follow along by choosing SQLite when running through the flow of the `prisma2 init` command.
 One of Prisma's main benefits is that it lets you easily swap out the data sources your application connects to.
 So, while you can start with SQLite, mapping the same setup to PostgreSQL later on can be done by simply adjusting a few lines in your [Prisma schema file](./prisma-schema-file.md).

 ## 1. Install the Prisma 2 CLI

 The Prisma 2 CLI is available as the `prisma2` package on npm.
 Install it globally on your machine with the following command:

 ```
-npm install -g prisma2@2.0.0-preview-8
+npm install -g prisma2
 ```

-> **Note**: This tutorial has not yet been updated to use the latest Preview release (`preview-9`), this is why you're installing an older version here.

 ## 2. Connect your database

 ### 2.1.
-Set up new project
+Launch the `prisma2 init` wizard

 The `init` command of the Prisma 2 CLI helps you set up a new project and connect to a database.
 Run it as follows: